-This question is about discounts on 'employee share scheme interests' (ESS interests) that you received under an employee share scheme.
+This question is about discounts on 'employee share scheme interests' (ESS interests) that you or your associate received under an employee share scheme.
 ESS interests are:

 - shares - stapled securities (provided at least one of the stapled interests is a share in a company) - rights to acquire shares and stapled securities.